idank/holykeebs-docs/guides/buyers-guide/index.md

 ## Top Plates

-On keyboards with hotswap sockets, an FR4 top plate is used to better secure the switches to the keyboard (they are therefore sometimes called switch plates).
-Even though the keys will not fall off without one, it is recommended to have.

-They can also be added to non-hotswap builds for the aesthetics, even though we keep the top side of our PCBs super clean!
+Top plates, sometimes called switches plates, are what switches mechanically attach to.
+Generally speaking, top plates are mandatory.
+Top plates can also be 3d printed for a budget build.

+Some boards support soldering the switches to the PCB rather than using hotswap sockets, and can work without top plates, but then present a problem for attaching a case since it screws into the top plates.

 ::: info
 A top plate is **required** if you'd like stabilizers for 2u keys, like the [Span](https://holykeebs.com/products/span) keyboard supports.
 :::

+## Middle Plates

-MX keyboards also have the option of having an additional acrylic piece at the top, which is a nice addition if LEDs are used and helps fill the gap between the PCB and top plate:
+MX keyboards have the option of having an additional acrylic piece between the PCB and top plates.
+This doesn't serve a functional purpose, but can improve sound, fills the gap between the PCB and top plates and is a nice addition if LEDs are used.

 ![plates breakdown](./plates-breakdown.jpg)